ClouDevops101/docker-sync/README.md

-# Docker Sync Python 2.7
+# Docker Sync Python 2.7 (original project https://github.com/dvddarias/docker-sync)

 A script to synchronize docker images between hosts with emphasis on reducing the amount of data transfered.
 It is a pure python3 script, does **not** depend on the docker registry and has **no dependencies** on the remote server you are synchronizing with.